Mirotic

-Mirotic is the fourth Korean studio album (seventh overall) by South Korean pop group TVXQ, released on September 26, 2008, by S.M.
-Entertainment.
+Mirotic is the fourth Korean studio album (seventh overall) by South Korean pop group TVXQ, released on September 26, 2008, by SM Entertainment.
 This is the group's last Korean album to feature members Jaejoong, Yoochun and Junsu.

 The album was a major commercial breakthrough and is TVXQ's most critically successful album to date.
 The best-selling album of 2008, Mirotic debuted atop the Hanteo charts and sold 110,000 albums in one week, setting the record for one-week sales in South Korea on that chart.
 Version A of the album sold over 208,000 copies in a month, and cumulative sales surpassed 500,000 copies 109 days after its release.
 Mirotic was the first Korean album in four years, since Seo Taiji's 2004 album 7th Issue, to break 500,000 sales.
-Mirotic sold over 541,000 copies by 2014.
+Mirotic sold over 594,000 copies in South Korea by 2022.